 Ghee is 100% butterfat… golden, flavorful, nutrient-rich butterfat.
 Butter contains primarily butterfat, but also milk proteins and water.

-To create ghee, butter is simmered to separate the oil from the other components, which are strained off.
-Modern science now verifies what Ayurvedic health science has said for thousands of years: Ghee has a host of health and cooking benefits and is good for the mind and spirit.
+Ghee traces its roots to the ancient tradition of Ayurveda where it was considered a sacred, medicinal, cleansing, and nourishing food.
+Modern science now verifies what Ayurvedic health science has said for thousands of years.
+Ghee has a host of health and cooking benefits and is good for the mind and spirit.

-I consider ghee—a form of clarified butter—an essential super food.
+I consider ghee—a form of clarified butter—an essential superfood.
 Here are a few benefits I’ve found through my years of using ghee.

 Great For Cooking and Taste